contribuyente/dao-council/README.md

 npm run deploy:automation
 ```

 `npm run deploy` builds the app and deploys both Pages and the automation Worker.
 Do not enable live automation until `AUTOMATION_DRY_RUN=true` has been tested in production.
+After the dry run is verified, set `AUTOMATION_DRY_RUN=false` and deploy the automation Worker again.

 ## How It Works